nwtime/ntpwww/content/en/documentation/4.2.8-series/autokey.md

 #### Introduction

-This distribution includes support for the Autokey public key algorithms and protocol specified in [RFC-5906 "Network Time Protocol Version 4: Autokey Specification"](/reflib/rfc/rfc5906.txt).
+This distribution includes support for the Autokey public key algorithms and protocol specified in [RFC 5906 "Network Time Protocol Version 4: Autokey Specification"](/reflib/rfc/rfc5906.txt).
 This support is available only if the OpenSSL library has been installed and the <code>-\-enable-autokey</code> option is specified when the distribution is built.

 Public key cryptography is generally considered more secure than symmetric key cryptography.
 Symmetric key cryptography is based on a shared secret key which must be distributed by secure means to all participants.
 Public key cryptography is based on a private secret key known only to the originator and a public key known to all participants.
 A recipient can verify the originator has the correct private key using the public key and any of several digital signature algorithms.